Columbine

 Treasure.

-See also: Columbine Lake Photos Below this map as well as Courney Falls and Little
+See also: Columbine Lake Photos Below this map as well as Courney Falls and Little Columbine

 Columbine Lake is an old lake that has filled in considerably.
 However it is in a beautiful setting a thousand feet below Columbine Mountain.
 I am not a Wildlife Biologist… but could beavers be planted here?
-It is fed with a strong flowing perennial spring and a few of their favorite trees (aspens) are around… could beavers resurrect Columbine Lake’s original beauty? …or is 10,900’ elevation too high for them...???
+It is fed with a strong flowing perennial spring and their favorite trees (aspens) are all around… could beavers resurrect Columbine Lake’s original beauty? …or is 10,900’ elevation too high for them...???

 Beavers live at 10,500’ in Lagunitas Lakes… farther north than here…